 It is the traveller’s responsibility to have a current passport and take it with them when travelling.
 The passport should be valid for 6 months after the of the planned end date of the trip.

 Check the date that your passport expires and where necessary allow plenty of time for a replacement to be issued before your trip.

 If you are travelling on a passport that has previously been renewed early it is possible that months were added.
 The date shown on your passport for renewal may not actually be accurate after Brexit in this instance.
 The UK Government created a passport checker on the .Gov website but when this confirmed some (children’s) passports as valid incorrectly, the tool was removed.
-The passport must be less than 10 years (5 years for children) from the date when it was last renewed to be valid.
-This is not necessarily easy to prove as you may not know when the passport was renewed.
-If in any doubt we recommend renewing early.
+The passport must be less than 10 years (5 years for children) from the date when it was issued to be valid.

 Please allow sufficient time for replacement passports to arrive before travel.

 For further information please visit the UK Government Passport Advice page.

 For further information about entry requirements please refer the government advice for the respective country of travel and all countries that may be travelled through (For example, if travelling by coach to Germany you will travel through France.
 If travelling via Eurostar to Germany you will travel through Belgium).

 The UK nationals do not require a Visa in order to undertake work experience in Europe as long as the length of stay in Europe does not exceed 90 days in any 180 day period.